hmredmond/jekyll-cms-seed/README.md

 ## Includes:

 * File tree with `_data/`, `_includes/`, `_layouts/`, `_posts/`, `_site/`, `assets/`, `category/`, `tag/` and other subfolders.
-* Asset setup with Sass.
-Grunt setup for managing assets.
+* Asset setup with Sass. gulp setup for managing assets.
 * Initial categories and tags structures, and corresponding layouts.